purestorage/helm-charts/README.md

 **Transparent Recovery**<br/>
 To ensure your services stay robust, PSO self-heals – so you’re protected against data corruption caused by issues such as node failure, array performance limits, and low disk space.

+## Software Pre-Requisites
+- #### Operating Systems Supported*:
+  - CentOS 7
+  - CoreOS (Ladybug 1298.6.0 and above)
+  - RHEL 7
+  - Ubuntu 16.04
+- #### Environments Supported*:
+  - Refer to the README for the type of PSO installation required
+- #### Other software dependencies:
+  - Latest linux multipath software package for your operating system (Required)
+  - Latest Filesystem utilities/drivers (XFS by default, Required)
+  - Latest iSCSI initiator software for your operating system (Optional, required for iSCSI connectivity)
+  - Latest NFS software package for your operating system (Optional, required for NFS connectivity)
+  - Latest FC initiator software for your operating system (Optional, required for FC connectivity)
+- #### FlashArray and FlashBlade:
+  - The FlashArray and/or FlashBlade should be connected to the compute nodes using [Pure's best practices](https://support.purestorage.com/Solutions/Linux/Reference/Linux_Recommended_Settings)

+_* Please see release notes for details_

 ## Hardware Pre-Requisites
 PSO can be used with any of the following hardware appliances and associated minimum version of appliance code:
   * Pure Storage FlashArray (minimum Purity code version 4.8)